glumia/pylaprof/benchmark/README.md

 sampling period of 0.01 on handler's performance is indistinguishable from noise of other factors.

-Note: in those benchmarks we use a dummy storer that ignores the report file generated by the sampler, in a real scenario you need to take into account the time to store report's data on the filesystem or upload it on S3.
+**Note**: in those benchmarks we use a dummy storer that ignores the report file generated by the sampler, **in a real scenario you need to take into account the time to store report's data** on the filesystem or upload it on S3.